wp-plugins/go-live-update-urls/readme.txt

 * Enhanced Security

 = 2.3 =
-* Added Post Meta to Seralized Safe to coincide with Simple Links Version 2.0
+* Added Post Meta to Serialized Safe to coincide with Simple Links Version 2.0

 = 2.2 =
-* Added Gravity Forms Support to Seralized Safe
+* Added Gravity Forms Support to Serialized Safe
-* Added a filter for additional seralized safe tables
+* Added a filter for additional serialized safe tables

 = 2.0 =
-* Made updating the options table seralized safe *
+* Made updating the options tableserialized safe *
 * Add extending ability of views and css *
 * Moved the Admin page to the Tools Section *
 * Improved the structure to allow for future changes *